Google Product Categories, How to Get it Right in 2022

 At WakeupData, we have made it fast and easy to set up any categorization you like – whether it’s for Google Shopping or any channel of your choice that might require this to be setup.

-From within the WakeupData platform, you can check, monitor and adjust your desired categorization by going to the ‘edit mappings’ tap in your channeloverview.
-Then select the field for which you want to edit 'Google Product Category' and choose ‘use rules engine’ and ‘go to rules setup’
+From within the WakeupData platform, you can check, monitor and adjust your desired categorization by going to the "Categories" on the left hand side, and then over to "Additional fields".

 Subsequently, by optimizing your categorization, your CTR and conversion rates should also increase.